-Well, he may be very elitist now, I don’t know, but when I knew him, when I was a part of the whole thing, he was the most charming, I think, of all of us art dealers, and that goes a long way…and he had the wit, and he was…he was…you just loved him, you know?
+Well, he may be very elitist now, I don’t know, but when I knew him, when I was a part of the whole thing, he was the most charming, I think, of all of us art dealers, and that goes a long way.
+He had the wit, and he was…you just loved him, you know?
 You couldn’t help it, and that means a lot in this business.
 He was just wonderful.

 I have heard some frustration expressed about him not getting his Atlanta artists more into the New York arts scene, which he was part of.

-Well, the problem there is that he was taking care…at that time I had closed my gallery, and he was the gallery.
+Well, the problem there is that he was taking care -at that time I had closed my gallery, and he was THE gallery.
 With the artists in my time, no Fay Gold, no whatever…Kiang…everyone can try their best to do that, but if you can’t, you can’t.
 And perhaps you don’t say it so bluntly to the artists.
 Perhaps if those same artists lived in New York, then they would be with their peers, people painting and thinking about the same thoughts, their work might have jumped.
 But they didn’t make that move.
 It’s very seldom.
-I think why I have been lucky with my artists, the ones who were self-taught is that there own uniqueness…they weren’t part of the main stream…there are certain people who specialize in the self-taught, and when you find someone who is really very exceptional, those people…it’s pretty easy to get them connected with another gallery.
+I think why I have been lucky with my artists, the ones who were self-taught, is because of their own uniqueness.
+They weren’t part of the mainstream.
+There are certain people who specialize in the self-taught, and when you find someone who is really very exceptional, it’s pretty easy to get them connected with another gallery.

 When you say artists who are self-taught, are you referring to folk artists now?

 How does folk art play into the arts in Atlanta?